George W. Bush: Afghanistan troop drawdown 'a mistake' | DW | 14.07.2021

 Who is in control of Afghanistan?

-Political and military control having been handed to the Afghan government, which was meant to be carrying out peace talks with the Taliban.
+Political and military control have been handed to the Afghan government, which was meant to be carrying out peace talks with the Taliban.

 But the Taliban have been carrying out an offensive, particularly in Afghanistan's rural areas, bringing more territories under their control.